Last Updated on September 1, 2021 by Jim Ferri

 While the itinerary’s walking tour of Regensburg, Germany had its appeal, later that morning Gisele and I decided to explore the town on our own.
 Leaving the ship we turned toward the altstadt at the Old Stone Bridge, a 12th-century Regensburg icon.

 We soon came upon the aptly named, Historische Wurtsküche, the Historic Sausage Kitchen, a 1,000-year-old sausage kitchen and restaurant.
-It’s the oldest sausage kitchen in Europe (people in Regensburg claim it’s the oldest in the world) and regardless of the time of day the spicy aroma of its sausages permeates the air in the streets surrounding it.
+It’s the oldest sausage kitchen in Europe according to people in Regensburg.
+And egardless of the time of day the spicy aroma of its sausages permeates the air in the streets surrounding it.

 Plenty of Wurst Options in Regensburg

-There was always a crowd at the restaurant and we figured we would have no trouble finding delicious sausage options elsewhere in Regensburg or in Germany, for that matter.
-We were right, for throughout the altstadt we found a number of bustling beer and wurst restaurants, some with their own brewing equipment in-house.
+There is always a crowd at the restaurant and we knew we would have no trouble finding delicious sausage options elsewhere.
+Either in Regensburg or in Germany, for that matter.
+We were right.
+Throughout the Altstadt are a number of bustling beer and wurst restaurants, some with their own brewing equipment in-house.

 Regensburg Remains a Jewel-Like City

-It has numerous platz, pedestrian town squares, all bordered by buildings that reflect the era in which they were constructed, and narrow pedestrian streets, alleyways really, zigzag through the old town.
+It has numerous platz, pedestrian town squares, all bordered by buildings that reflect the era in which constructed.
+There are also numerous and narrow pedestrian streets, alleyways really, that zigzag through the old town.